VladChat/luggage-scale/blog_src/content/posts/2025/10/hurricane-imelda-weakens-after-lashing-bermuda-as-a-category-2-storm-battery-les.md

 - Sustainable choice.
 No disposable batteries means less waste, fewer supply runs, and a smaller travel footprint—vital on islands where disposal logistics are more complex.
 - Fits emergency repacking scenarios.
 Amid a storm, you may need to redistribute supplies (water filters, power banks, rain gear) across multiple bags.
 A battery-less scale lets you rebalance fast.

 On top of all that, knowing your bag’s weight allows you to move with confidence: you can rebook to the earliest available flight without second-guessing whether your luggage will pass muster.
-To explore options, start with our overview of the <a href="https://luggage-scale.com/battery-less-luggage-scale">battery-less luggage scale</a> and how to choose the right model for your travel style.
+To explore options, start with our overview of the battery-less luggage scale and how to choose the right model for your travel style.

 ## How Battery-Less Luggage Scales Work